 Smoking delays the healing process - do not smoke during the first 24 hours and minimize the number of times you smoke for the remainder of the healing process.

 Avoid alcohol for 4 days.
 Alcohol is a blood thinner, which will prevent the blood from clotting and will slow the healing process.
 Do not drink any alcoholic beverages while taking the prescribed medication.

 Follow Up Treatment

 Following most dental procedures there may or may not be pain, depending on your threshold of pain.
 You will be provided with a prescription for appropriate medication for discomfort.
-In most cases, a non-narcotic pain regimen will be given consisting of acetaminophen (Tylenol) and ibuprofen (Motrin).
+In most cases, a non-narcotic pain regimen will be given consisting of acetaminophen (Tylenol) and ibuprofen (Motrin or Advil).
 If a narcotic has been prescribed, follow the directions carefully.
 If you have any questions about these medications interacting with other medications you are presently taking, please call our office, your physician and/or your pharmacist.

 IF FOR ANY REASON YOU ARE CONCERNED ABOUT YOUR CONDITION, NOTIFY DR MORRIS OR A MEMBER OF OUR OFFICE STAFF IMMEDIATELY BY CALLING THE NUMBERS BELOW IN THE ORDER LISTED.

 Office (780) 962-3414